 Calculating Damages For Your Horry County Car Accident

-To determine what a fair settlement for your damages will be, your attorney must consider not only your current injuries, pain, and suffering, but also possible future medical issues resulting from your accident.
+To determine what a settlement for your damages may be, your attorney must consider not only your current injuries, pain, and suffering, but also possible future medical issues resulting from your accident.
 For this reason, we are likely to ask specific questions about any current symptoms that might indicate ongoing injuries and the need for future treatment and/or medical care:

 - Stiff neck

 - Pain or tightness in the upper back, arm, or shoulder